Fuel Up for 2019

 - What can I do?
 Physical activity can come from planned exercise or sport sessions, but it doesn’t have to be that structured!
 Physical activity can be done by walking to and from class, daily activities (yes—even cleaning counts!), and spontaneous dance parties!
 Grab some friends and try the free group fitness classes offered by the ARC.
 Whatever form of activity you choose, make sure it is safe and enjoyable—physical activity should be fun!

 - Stay hydrated!
 It is important to drink fluid before, during, and after physical activity.
 Water is usually the best choice unless you are exercising for long durations or at high intensities.
 An easy way to tell if you are well hydrated is to monitor the colour of your urine—clear to pale yellow is the goal.
 Learn more about staying hydrated during physical activity here!

 - What should I eat before?
 Eating before physical activity will give you the energy you need to be active.
 Meals and snacks 1-4 hours before physical activity should be rich in carbohydrates, moderate in protein, and low in fat and fiber.
 You might have to experiment with different options to find what works best for you.
 If you’re working out after breakfast, a great option is oatmeal with peanut butter and banana from Ban Righ but you can find more ideas here!

 - What should I eat after?
 Eating carbohydrates within 30 minutes of physical activity will help refill your body’s energy stores and prepare you for future activity.
 Protein is also important for repairing and building new muscle.
-Try a snack like Fresh to Go’s Greek yogurt parfait or a balanced meal like brown rice, chicken, and steamed vegetables from Simple Servings.
+Try a snack like Fresh to Go’s Greek yogurt parfait or a balanced meal like brown rice, chicken, and steamed vegetables from true balance.
 Find more post-activity food ideas here.
 Remember, food should be fun so don’t be afraid to get creative and mix and match in the dining halls.

 Jennifer Beverley, BSc, MScFN(c)